jhoerr/cloudmesh-manual/docs-source/source/accounts/aws.md

 ![Image](images/aws/image7.png)

 You will need to choose your support plan.
-For the tutorial, we chose Amazon's free tier `Basic Plan`.
+We chose Amazon's free tier `Basic Plan`.

 ![Image](images/aws/image8.png)

 Congratulations!
-You have successully created an AWS account.
+You have successfully created an AWS account.
 Now you can click on `Sign In to the Console` to sign in.

 ![Image](images/aws/image9.png)